exercism/x86-64-assembly/concepts/integers/introduction.md

 The `neg` instruction can be used to change the sign of a number.

-In order to provide disambiguation, whenever a number can assume a negative value, the most significant bit in a sequence of bytes is called `the sign bit`.
+In order to provide disambiguation, in a `signed` integer, the most significant bit is not summed up to the others, but indicates whether the number is negative.
-This bit is not summed up to the others, but indicates, whenever set, that the number is negative.
+This bit is called the `sign bit`.

 ~~~~exercism/caution